 Let’s get back to the fun-vee side, shall we?
 So what’s so special about Tanah Lot?

 It is said to be one of the most sacred temples in Bali and also considered iconic.
-If you’re going to Bali, this one is a must-see.
-No, not just because it’s considered (not saying that is isn’t)famous.
+When you’re going to Bali, this one is a must-see.
+No, not just because it’s considered (not saying that it isn’t)famous.
 Because you’ll find its nature pretty fascinating.
 We visited Tanah Lot in the morning.
 Timing is important here.

 There are times when the tides are high.
-The seemingly tiny water body that separates it from the mainland isn’t very ‘tiny’ when these tides go high.
+The tiny water body that separates it from the mainland isn’t very ‘tiny’ when these tides go high.
 In other words, you cannot visit the temple at particular times of the day.
-That is- if you can’t fly of course.

-If you’re into photography, it’s better to visit Tanah Lot between the timings from 4 pm to 6 pm.
-This time range has a great scope for sunset scenes and also, the tides are moderately low at this time.
+To those into photography, it’s better to visit Tanah Lot between the timings from 4 pm to 6 pm.
+This time range has a great scope for sunset scenes and also, the tides are low at this time.
 Also, waves start hitting up harder against the surrounding rocks.
 Ironic how nature comes together to help you capture breathtaking moments at specific time slots, isn’t it?

 Ulan Danu Beratan Temple

 Heading back inland from the seashore Tanah Lot to Ulun Danu Beratan Temple is another one and a half-hour drive.
 Just as I told you, hopping around takes more time.
-We luckily had a bus booked for all our trips throughout our stay in Bali.
+We booked a bus for transport throughout our stay in Bali.

 Yep, it is the same structure you see on the 50,000 Rupiah Indonesian note.
-If you hold the currency note beside it, there’s almost no difference.
+Hold the currency note beside it, there’s almost no difference.
 It’s also the temple you see on the list of most popular tourist spots in the world.
 There’s no doubt about it being an iconic temple now, is there?
 The water body that it’s located in isn’t the sea.
-It’s located almost in the middle of the Bali island.
+It’s located almost in the middle of Bali island.

 It is built in the lake called Beratan, and hence its name.
-Also popularly known as the floating temple, Ulun Danu Beratan lies on a high spot where the air’s chilly unlike most of Bali.
+Also known as the floating temple, Ulun Danu Beratan lies on a high spot where the air’s cold unlike most of Bali.
 When I went there, I couldn’t see where the temple was located because of the fog.
-After a while when the fog slowly cleared up, the temple seemed to mystically appear.
+After a while when the fog cleared up, the temple seemed to appear off.